-- 4.1 Patients requiring head and neck procedures should be managed by anaesthetists who have had an appropriate level of training in this field and who have acquired the relevant knowledge and skills needed to care for these patients.
-41,42 - 4.2 In order to maintain the necessary repertoire of skills, consultant anaesthetists and SAS doctors providing a head and neck service should have a regular commitment to the specialty, and adequate time should be made available for them to participate in a range of relevant continuing medical education activities, including simulation, human factors and team training.^{7,43,44} - 4.3 Head and neck surgery provides an excellent opportunity for the formal and systematic training of anaesthetists in the use of advanced methods for airway management and the shared airway, including videolaryngoscopy, fibreoptic intubation, and jet and apnoeic oxygenation techniques.
-Where possible, additional equipment such as monitors, video recorders and airway simulators should be made available to facilitate this important aspect of anaesthetic education.
-Time to educate all anaesthetists in elective, emergency and advanced airway management techniques should be encouraged.

-- 4.4 All hospitals providing care to tracheostomy patients should have trained staff (medical and nursing) available to care for these patients.
-Training should be regularly updated.^{11,45} - 4.5 Departments providing head and neck LASER surgery must have staff trained in the safe use of LASERS and these staff should be available for all LASER cases.
-13,14 Training should be regularly updated, and opportunities made available for education in safe LASER use in the theatre complex.
-Staff involved in LASER surgery should be trained in how to reduce the risk of, and manage, a laser fire if one should occur.
-46
+- 4.1 Patients requiring head and neck procedures should be managed by anaesthetists who have had an appropriate level of training in this field and who have acquired the relevant knowledge and skills needed to care for these patients.^{45,46} - 4.2 In order to maintain the necessary repertoire of skills, consultant anaesthetists and SAS doctors providing a head and neck service should have a regular commitment to the specialty, and adequate time should be made available for them to participate in a range of relevant continuing medical education activities, including simulation, human factors and team training.^{7,47,48} - 4.3 Where possible, equipment such as monitors, video recorders and airway simulators should be made available to facilitate anaesthetic education.
+Time to educate all anaesthetists in elective, emergency and advanced airway management techniques should be encouraged. - 4.4 The provision of formal and systematic training should be considered and head and neck surgery provides an excellent opportunity for training anaesthetists in the use of advanced methods for airway management and the shared airway, including videolaryngoscopy, flexible bronchoscopic, and jet and apnoeic oxygenation techniques. - 4.5 All hospitals providing care to tracheostomy patients should have trained staff (medical and nursing) available to care for these patients.
+Training should be regularly updated.^{11,49} - 4.6 Departments providing head and neck LASER surgery must have staff trained in the safe use of LASERS and these staff should be available for all LASER cases.^{14,15} Training should be regularly updated, and opportunities made available for education in safe LASER use in the theatre complex.
+Staff involved in LASER surgery should be trained in how to reduce the risk of, and manage, a LASER fire if one should occur.50